-A traditional Quantum Neural Network (QNN) is made up of a data encoding circuit, a parameterised quantum circuit (PQC), and measurement operations that can be trained to perform traditional Machine Learning (ML) tasks like classification, regression, and distribution generation.
-There are numerous encoding methods available in the literature ~\cite{schuld2021effect}.
-Angle encoding is the most widely used encoding scheme in which a continuous variable input classical feature is encoded as a rotation of a qubit along the desired axis.
-Thus, 'n' qubits are required to encode 'n' classical features.
+Quantum Neural Network (QNN), which is the workhorse of QML models, constitutes a data encoding circuit, a parameterized quantum circuit (PQC), and measurement operations that can be trained to perform traditional Machine Learning (ML) tasks like classification, regression, and distribution generation.
+Numerous encoding methods are available in the literature ~\cite{schuld2021effect} among which angle encoding is the most widely used encoding scheme where a continuous variable input classical feature is encoded as a rotation of a qubit along the desired axis.
+Thus, `n' qubits are required to encode `n' classical features.
 Using sequential rotations, we can also encode multiple continuous variables in a single qubit.
-The PQC is made up of two parts: entangling operations and parameterized single-qubit rotations.
+The PQC contains two parts: entangling operations and parameterized single-qubit rotations.
 Entanglement operations are a set of multi-qubit operations performed between all of the qubits to generate correlated states.
-A classical optimizer iteratively optimises the parameters to achieve the desired input-output relationship.
+A classical optimizer iteratively optimizes the parameters to achieve the desired input-output relationship.
 A PQC is used by a quantum processor to prepare a quantum state.
 A classical optimizer is then fed an output distribution generated by repeatedly measuring the quantum state.
 Based on the output distribution, the classical computer generates a new set of optimised parameters for the PQC, which is then fed back to the quantum computer.
 The entire procedure continues in a closed loop until a traditional optimization target is met.
 This combination of entangling and single-qubit rotation operations is known as a parametric layer in QNN.
 To evaluate the efficacy of various PQC options, descriptors such as, expressive power, entanglement capability, effective dimension, and so on have been proposed~\cite{sim2019expressibility}.